erni12345/go-bf-compiler/README.md

 go build
 ```

-This will generate an executable file named `brainfuck-compiler` or `brainfuck-compiler.exe` depending on your operating system.
+This will generate an executable file named `bf-compiler` or `bf-compiler.exe` depending on your operating system.

 4. Now, you can use the generated executable to compile Brainfuck programs.
 Run the following command:
 ```